+The Maximum Transmit Power Category subfield indicates a category for which the maximum transmit powers apply.
+A value of 0 indicates the default category; the interpretation of other values depends on the country; see E.2.7 (6 GHz band) for 6 GHz operation for specific countries.
+In bands other than the 6 GHz band, this subfield is reserved.

-The Local Maximum Transmit Power Count subfield indicates the number of Local Maximum Transmit Power For X MHz fields (where X = 20, 40, 80, or 160/80+80) minus 1 in the Transmit Power Envelope element, as shown in Table 9-276.
+When the Maximum Transmit Power Interpretation subfield is 0 or 2 (EIRP), the Maximum Transmit Power Count subfield indicates the number of Maximum Transmit Power For X MHz fields (where X = 20, 40, 80, or 160/80+80) minus 1 in the Maximum Transmit Power field of the Transmit Power Envelope element, as shown in Table 9-276.